 - cooked egg products (such as scrambled, boiled, pickled).

-- for animal consumption or for human consumption where egg is:
+- products obtained from a chicken for human consumption where egg is

 - not the major ingredient (by weight or volume)

 - an ingredient but is not described or represented as being an egg product (such as mayonnaise, pavlova)